 Ongoing Digital Single Market Public consultations help to define the objectives for the implementation.

 The Digital Single Market strategy was adopted on the 6 May 2015.
-It includes 16 specific initiatives which have been delivered by the Commission till January 2017.
-Legislative proposals are now discussed by the co-legislator, the European Parliament and the Council.
+It includes 16 specific initiatives which have been delivered by the Commission by January 2017.
+Legislative proposals are currently being discussed by the co-legislator, the European Parliament and the Council.

-A Digital Single Market creates opportunities for new startups and allow existing companies in a market of over 500 million people.
+A Digital Single Market creates opportunities for new startups and allows existing companies to reach a market of over 500 million people.
 Completing a Digital Single Market can contribute EUR 415 billion per year to Europe's economy, create jobs and transform our public services.